Ryan Gosling as an unnamed getaway driver and part-time stunt double

 Although the real watch doesn’t exist, the Dappered team researched wristwatches for their “Steal the Style” focus on Drive and discovered the Skagen 958XLSL, a fine lookalike and certainly an affordable alternative to any real Patek Philippe.

 Also important for a professional driver are a fine set of gloves, and Gosling’s character wears a pair of kid leather Gaspar Gloves “2204 Driving Gloves” in a dark shade of brown that Gaspar calls “London tan” (but is darker than I typically equate with that color.)
 Like many driving gloves, Gosling’s Gaspars have knuckle holes and silver-snapped wrists.
-More about these gloves and affordable alternatives to them can be found at IT Online News’ 2014 analysis.

 Finally, when not driving around at night (as he is when we meet him!), The Driver shades his eyes with a cool pair of Selima Optique Money 2 sport aviator sunglasses with auburn tortoise frames and brown gradient lenses.
 Gosling had previously worn Selima Optique sunglasses as a much different character in Crazy, Stupid, Love.

 Like the BAMF featured in Monday’s post, this getaway driver also ends a car chase and eludes his pursuers by donning a baseball cap celebrating a local sports team.
 In this case, Ryan Gosling wears a unique light blue Los Angeles Clippers fitted with a bright red embroidered “L.A.” logo on the front.

 TheTake includes comprehensive breakdowns of the costumes and accessories worn by Ryan Gosling and other Drive cast members.